 (8) Any additional information needed by the department to determine compliance with these rules.

-22.1(4) Conditional permits.
-Rescinded IAB 3/18/15, effective 4/22/15.

-This rule is intended to implement Iowa Code section 455B.133.

 567—22.2(455B) Processing permit applications.

 22.2(1) Incomplete applications.
 The department will notify the applicant whether the application is complete or incomplete.
 If the application is found by the department to be incomplete upon receipt, the applicant will be notified within 30 days of that fact and of the specific deficiencies.
 Sixty days following such notification, the application may be denied for lack of information.
 When this schedule would cause undue hardship to an applicant, or the applicant has a compelling need to proceed promptly with the proposed installation, modification or location, a request for priority consideration and the justification therefor shall be submitted to the department.